-- 3.103 The most recent review of the fixed asset base was completed in 2021, and resulted in a decision to maintain the assumed processing capacities of incremental and replacement plants for the manufacture of all five RCPs at the same levels assumed for the previous 2017-2020 Review Period. - 3.104 Given this and the total annual volume of milk collected has only marginally moved and volumes of milk collected during the peak months of the milk season are marginally lower than the 2021/22 season, we consider this to be appropriate.
+- 3.98 The 2022/23 volume of milk collected (1,483m kgMS) was around 0.4% higher than 2021/22, only standardised product was processed. - 3.99 The most recent review of the fixed asset base was completed in 2021, and resulted in a decision to maintain the assumed processing capacities of incremental and replacement plants for the manufacture of all five RCPs at the same levels assumed for the previous 2017-2020 Review Period. - 3.100 Given this and the total annual volume of milk collected has only marginally moved and volumes of milk collected during the peak months of the milk season are marginally lower than the 2021/22 season, we consider this to be appropriate.